Heritage Crafts

 • Bone working (a traditional needle or ‘fid’ is made of a sharpened bone from a large bird, often a goose).

-• Horn working (the traditional gauge for the straw is made of cow horn).
+• Horn working (the traditional gauge for the straw is made of cow horn, although this can be substituted with a plastic bottle top shaped into a funnel).

 • Driving bees (a way of moving bees from one skep to another).

-• Skep-beekeeping has had a gentle resurgence in the last 10 years, but it is a very small special interest group.
+• Market issues: Skep-beekeeping is a very small special interest group.

-• There is not a great demand for bee skeps but they are still used for swarm collection.
+• Market issues: There is not a great demand for bee skeps but they are still used for swarm collection.

-• Imported skeps can be bought cheaply online and from various beekeeping suppliers.
+• Competition from imports: Imported skeps can be bought cheaply online and from various beekeeping suppliers.
+However, a skep made from British materials will generally fair better in the British climate and will last longer.

-• Skep making is time consuming, and at a UK craftperson’s hourly rate would be too expensive for the current market.
+• Market issues: Skep making is time consuming, and at a UK craftperson’s hourly rate would be too expensive for the current market.

-• There are difficulties in obtaining cereal straw that has not gone through a combine harvester.
+• Sourcing raw materials: There are difficulties in obtaining cereal straw that has not gone through a combine harvester.
 Other grasses and rushes are sometimes used for making skeps.
+Skep making straw can be obtained from thatching suppliers or corn dolly makers (more expensive).
+Cereal straw can be obtained in fields before harvesting by cutting by hand with the farmers permission.

 Support organisations